exoscale/terraform-provider-exoscale/website/docs/d/domain_record.html.markdown

 * `name` - The name matching the Domain Record name to lookup.
 * `id` - The ID matching the Domain Record ID to lookup.
 * `record_type` - The Record type matching the Domain Record type to lookup.
-* `content` - A regular expression matching the Domain Record content to lookup.
+* `content_regex` - A regular expression matching the Domain Record content to lookup.

 [domain]: ../r/domain.html